-But research by lexicographers into the most recent words to enter general parlance suggests this is a perfectly reasonable sentence in 2014.
+But new research by lexicographers into the most recent words to enter general parlance suggests that this is a perfectly reasonable sentence in 2014.

-Oxford Dictionaries has announced vape as its international word of the year, reflecting the rise in popularity — and scrutiny — of electronic cigarettes.
+Oxford Dictionaries has announced vape as its international word of the year, reflecting the meteoric rise of popularity – and scrutiny – of electronic cigarettes.

 Bae, which is used as a term of endearment for a romantic partner and is popular on social media and hip-hop and R&B music, was shortlisted for the title, along with indyref – used to describe the poll on Scottish independence.

 Judy Pearsall, editorial director for Oxford Dictionaries, said: “As vaping has gone mainstream, with celebrities from Lindsay Lohan to Barry Manilow giving it a go, and with growing public debate on the public dangers and the need for regulation, so the language usage of the word vape and related terms in 2014 has shown a marked increase.”